arsalan-menhaj/crossfall/README.md

 # Crossfall

-This is currently a custom Widget library, but will soon be developed into a puzzle video game.
+A simple puzzle game - a fusion between Tetris and Solitaire.

 Created using the Flutter framework.